CRACKED

 edition.

-Chief Charles Cerrito, right, enjoys our latest
+CCC Promotions Chief Charles Cerrito, right, enjoys our

 issue!
 That's his dad on the left. http://www.cccpromotions.com/

-COMIC CONVENTION REPORT
+POMPANO COMIC CONVENTION

 After a day at one of the smaller conventions (just a one-day event), I am